aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM to POTX on Android via Java" h2="Transform CGM to POTX within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+CGM (Computer Graphics Metafile) is a vector graphics format which is used to store and exchange graphics data.
+It is widely used in engineering and technical applications.
+On the other hand, POTX (PowerPoint Open XML) is an XML-based file format used to store presentations created with Microsoft PowerPoint.
+It is the default file format for PowerPoint 2007 and later versions.
+Therefore, it is necessary to convert CGM to POTX in order to use the graphics data in PowerPoint presentations.

+<h2>How Aspose.Total helps for cgm to potx conversion</h2>
+Aspose.Total for Android via Java is a suite of APIs which provides a comprehensive set of file processing features.
+It includes Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.
+By using these APIs, you can easily integrate CGM to POTX conversion feature inside your Android applications.

-You can integrate CGM to POTX conversion feature inside your Android applications by using two simple steps.
-In the first step you can export CGM to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to POTX.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In the first step, you can export CGM to PPTX by using Aspose.PDF for Android via Java.
+It provides a wide range of features to manipulate PDF documents.
+It allows you to convert PDF documents to various other formats including PPTX.
+After that, by using Aspose.Slides for Android via Java, you can convert PPTX to POTX.
+It provides a comprehensive set of features to create, manipulate and convert presentations.
+It allows you to convert presentations to various other formats including POTX.

+Therefore, by using Aspose.Total for Android via Java, you can easily integrate CGM to POTX conversion feature inside your Android applications.
+It provides a comprehensive set of features to manipulate and convert documents and presentations.
+It is a reliable and cost-effective solution for integrating CGM to POTX conversion feature in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}